quixio/quix-streams/docs/windowing.md

 ## Lateness and Out-of-Order Processing
 When working with event time, some events may be processed later than they're supposed to.
-We call such events **"out-of-order"** because they violate the expected order of time in the data stream.
+Such events are called **"out-of-order"** because they violate the expected order of time in the data stream.

 Example: